September 18th, 2024

-Kindly access the consent form at: Liberty Partnerships Program-Project Prize Online Instruction and Case Management Consent Form - Formstack.
-If your child attended the Fall 2023 on Saturday or the afterschool programs, there is no need to submit another application or consent from for the year.
+Kindly access and sign the consent form at: Liberty Partnerships Program-Project Prize Online Instruction and Case Management Consent Form - Formstack.

-Students will be required to wear the program’s T-Shirt while on the premises of the campus every Saturday.
+Students are required to wear the program’s T-Shirt while on the premises of the campus every Saturday.
 The cost of the shirt is $10.
 The program covers $5, and the parent pays for the other $5.
 Shirts will be distributed on the first day of the program for new students.
-For shirt replacements it is $10, paid for by the parents.
-Kindly notify the program if your child travels independently, so they can receive metro cards.
+Shirt replacements are $10, paid for by the parents.

-As always, we expect parents and students to reach out to us with questions or to communicate any special circumstances that will prevent them from attending or being on time.
+As always, we expect parents and students to reach out to us with questions, to communicate any special circumstances, or to report if the student needs to be absent or late.
 Our main means of communication is email.
-I can be reached at Ynotalatif@qcc.cuny.edu and Mr. Ahmed Kayani, Case Management Specialist, can be reached at Akayani@qcc.cuny.edu
+Please contact us at: Ynotalatif@qcc.cuny.edu and Mr. Ahmed Kayani, Program Assistant at Akayani@qcc.cuny.edu.

 Sincerely,